Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Results

 \subsection{Combining EVNets with Data Augmentation Provides Cumulative Gains}

-In our evaluation of the Robustness Score for the EVResNet50 with PRIME data augmentation (Tab.~\ref{tab:robust}), we observe the same performance gain as when PRIME is added to the standard ResNet50, exhibiting near-linear cumulative improvements.
-Furthermore, when comparing these results with those obtained by augmenting a ResNet50 with adversarial training, no configuration surpasses the additive gains achieved by the EVResNet50 trained with PRIME.
+In our evaluation of the Robustness Score for the EVResNet50 with PRIME data augmentation (Tab.~\ref{tab:robust}), we find that this combined strategy yields cumulative performance gains beyond those of either component alone.
+Furthermore, when comparing these results with those obtained by augmenting a ResNet50 with adversarial training and augmenting a VOneNet with PRIME, no configuration surpasses the additive gains achieved by the EVResNet50 trained with PRIME.